-- Awarded grants will be subject to the requirements of 2 CFR Part 200 and the DOJ Grants Financial Guide. - Below are the links to the Department's guidance and frequently asked questions regarding the Byrne-JAG program, which may help guide you in gauging the eligibility of a proposed Byrne project: - o https://bja.ojp.gov/program/jag/overview - https://bja.ojp.gov/sites/g/files/xyckuh186/files/media/document/jag-faqs.pdf - Allowable costs are those costs consistent with the principles set out in 2 CFR Part 200, Subpart E, and those permitted by the grant program's authorizing legislation.
+- Awarded grants will be subject to the requirements of 2 CFR Part 200 and the DOJ Grants Financial Guide. - This link to the Department's guidance may help guide you in gauging the eligibility of a proposed Byrne project: https://bja.ojp.gov/program/jag/overview - Allowable costs are those costs consistent with the principles set out in 2 CFR Part 200, Subpart E, and those permitted by the grant program's authorizing legislation.